|

 Read a row into an array of strings.

-is null, this will allocate a new array (and pass ownership to the caller), and return the final size into num_fields
+If fields is null, this will allocate a new array (and pass ownership to the caller), and return the final size into num_fields.

 Reads fields into variadic arguments.